SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 }
 ```

-Update the info box with the information from the response, disable the “Depart” button and enable the “Arrive” button.
+Update the info box with the information from the response, disable the `Depart` button and enable the `Arrive` button.

 The info box text should look like this \(replace the highlighted part with the relevant value\):

 `Next stop {stopName}`

-When the "Arrive" button is clicked, update the text, disable the “Arrive” button and enable the “Depart” button.
+When the "Arrive" button is clicked, update the text, disable the `Arrive` button and enable the `Depart` button.

 The info box text should look like this (replace the highlighted part with the relevant value):